 What are auto‑negotiation optional Capabilities:-

-Apart from speed and duplex, auto-negotiation also provide other optional capabilities like:-
+Apart from speed and duplex, Auto‑Negotiation can exchange these capabilities where supported:

 - Remote Fault Indication